Military radar frequencies

 Radar keeps a surveillance eye on the battlefield

 This chapter discusses specific military applications of radar systems.Cape Lisburne Air Force Station.Limitations of short pulse radars.
-For new frequencies, callsigns, audio files, corrections or additions please click contact form.
+Members are encouraged to validate and edit the articles.
 Dutch Mil Frequencies.RADAR BANDFREQUENCY RANGEWAVELENGTHAPPLICATIONSHF3 to 30 MHz10 m to 100 mCoastal radar systems, OTH radarP30 to 300 MHz1m to 10mapplied retrospectively to early radarUHF300 to 1000MHz0.AM radio broadcast electromagnetic waves from 0.

 Radar Frequency Band Chart